Positron Settings

 Advanced Settings

-These settings cover experimental features and lower-level routing controls.
+These settings cover lower-level routing controls and feature toggles.
 Most users don’t need to change them.

 | Key | Type | Default | Description |